Addressing Cloud Security Issues – The Better Way – Part 2

 The lesson is, when you store your stuff in the cloud, even if the files are stored on servers located in your own country, in the eyes of the law you may not be considered the owner of the files and your files may still be under the jurisdiction of a foreign power.

 What about law enforcement trying to access your stuff?
 With a computer in your home or business, you’d have to be served a warrant and law enforcement would need to enter your premises to physically access or confiscate the computer.
 You would know and can involve your own lawyers.
 But with remote storage, you may not know that the cloud provider was served a subpoena or warrant or security order.
-In fact, the provider may be prohibited by law from telling you.
+In fact, the provider is almost always prohibited by law from telling you.
 The technology of cloud storage is what makes secret access by law enforcement viable.
 If you offer a service for example where client privilege is protected or assumed such as the attorney-client privilege of a lawyer, that privilege has the potential of being violated if you use a third party cloud provider.

 Addressing Cloud Security Issues – The Better Way